Activities in Manhattan

 Another must-see in Manhattan is the Madame Tussauds Museum, especially :::link|text=if you're travelling to New York with kids:::, as they'll have a blast in what is considered the best wax museum in the world.

-Located in Times Square, it opened its doors in 2000 to realistically portray celebrities from all fields (film, music, television, sports, politics, etc.) and allow the public to interact with these wax figures in the staged sets.
+Located in Times Square, it opened its doors in 2000 to realistically portray celebrities from all fields (film, music, television, sports, politics, etc.) and the public can interact with these wax figures in the staged sets.

 Why I liked Madame Tussauds